-For more information, see: Lambert, Bruce.
+Lambert, Bruce.
 "In Show of Spitzer's Strength, Democrat Wins Senate Seat on Long Island."
 The New York Times.
 February 7, 2007.
-85 (Ruben Diaz, Jr.'s former district).17

-Another special election was held on September 15, 2009 to fill the seat of former Assemblymember Tony Seminerio (D-Queens) from District 38, who resigned after being indicted for theft of honest services.18 While the special election for Assembly District 38 coincided with the New York City primary elections, turnout was still quite low at eight percent (8%).19 Another special election is likely to be called in early 2010 to replace Assemblymember Mark Weprin (D-Queens), who was recently elected to the New York City Council to fill a seat that was previously held by his brother, David Weprin who vacated the seat to run for New York City Comptroller; which he lost in the Democratic Primary Election.
+Another special election was held on September 15, 2009 to fill the seat of former Assemblymember Tony Seminerio (D-Queens) from District 38, who resigned after being indicted for theft of honest services.18 While the special election for Assembly District 38 coincided with the New York City primary elections, turnout was still quite low at eight percent (8%).19 Another special election is likely to be called in early 2010 to replace Assemblymember Mark Weprin (D-Queens), who was recently elected to the New York City Council to fill a seat that was previously held by his brother, David Weprin who vacated the seat to run for New York City Comptroller; which he lost in the

+Democratic Primary Election.